-Add in the flour and stir until all ingredients are incorporated.
+Add in the flour and salt and stir until all ingredients are incorporated.

 Bake for 18-25 minutes.
 You want the top to be a light golden brown and an inserted toothpick to be removed mostly clean.
 The cake should have risen in the middle and spring back if you press gently with your finger.

 In the bowl of a stand mixer (or hand-held mixer), beat cold whipping cream on medium-high until stiff peaks form; about 2-3 minutes.
 Place whipped cream into a separate bowl and clean out stand mixer bowl.

 In clean stand mixer bowl (or using a hand-held mixer) whip cream cheese until light and smooth.
 Add in sugar, salt, and vanilla and beat until fully incorporated.

 Remove bowl from stand mixer and gently fold whipped cream into cream cheese mixture.

 Can be used immediately.
 You can store in the refrigerator until ready to use, just be sure to bring to room temperature before piping or spreading.